 Whereas most chiropractic schools in the US are in private colleges, most of the newer schools internationally are within the national university system (e.g. Australia, Brazil, Canada, Chile, Denmark, Japan, South Korea, Malaysia, Mexico, South Africa, Spain, Switzerland, and the UK).

 In some of these programs, for example, at the University of Southern Denmark in Odense and the University of Zurich in Switzerland, chiropractic and medical students take the same basic science courses together for three years before entering separate programs for clinical training.

 For a number of reasons, which include the popularity of chiropractic health care with patients and much new research on safety and cost-effectiveness, the past generation has seen significant international growth of the profession and chiropractic education.
 In 1990 there were only four recognized programs outside the USA, one each in Australia, Canada, South Africa, and the United Kingdom.
 There are now 41 programs in 16 countries around the world, including 4 chiropractic courses in the Australian university system.

 Chiropractors now form an important part of the mainstream health system.
 Rebates for Chiropractic care are now available through Medicare, Department of Veterans Affairs, WorkSafe and Private Health Insurers.
 Within Australia chiropractors are now working in the same clinics as medical doctors and other allied health professionals.
 Internationally, chiropractors work in major public hospitals and community health clinics.

 Governments are becoming increasingly aware that when health practitioners work together, patients experience higher satisfaction and better access to care.
-Medical doctors and spine specialists are becoming increasingly aware of the high level of training and education that chiropractors undergo and believe that it is important for chiropractors and medical doctors working together to achieve the best outcomes for patients.
+Many medical doctors and spine specialists are becoming increasingly aware of the high level of training and education that chiropractors undergo and the importance of chiropractors and medical doctors working together to achieve the best outcomes for patients.